We must act quickly and creatively to address epidemics to ensure all New Yorkers can thrive.

 - Ensuring that vulnerable New Yorkers have access to the care and programs they need.

 As the nonprofit partner to the New York City Department of Health, FPHNYC is uniquely positioned to ensure your donation goes to the area of greatest need during this coronavirus outbreak.

 Founded in 2002 to help address the urgent health needs of the city after 9/11, FPHNYC has nearly 20 years of experience managing and directing emergency funding.
 We work closely with our partners at the Health Department to determine where funds will have the greatest impact.

-We are doing our best to keep you updated on the latest information that New Yorkers need to know to keep themselves and their communities safe.
-Visit our coronavirus FAQ page for more information.
+We’re doing our best to keep you updated on the latest information that New Yorkers need to know to keep themselves and their communities safe.
+Visit our COVID-19 FAQ page for more information.